Redwood (musical)

-Redwood is a musical with music by Kate Diaz and lyrics by Diaz and Tina Landau and a book by Landau.
+Redwood is a musical with music by Kate Diaz and lyrics by Diaz and Tina Landau and a book by Landau, inspired by the life of Julia Butterfly Hill.
 The show tells the story of Jesse, a woman who, after her son's death, leaves her wife and work, drives across the US to the redwood forest, and forms a relationship with a giant redwood.